-Circuit Breaker (Fuse) Alarm:
+Fuse Alarm:

-Activate Alarm Form-C Contact: Check this box to have the bus A alarm output trigger for any breaker or fuse on channel 1A to 6A opening, and have the bus B alarm output trigger for any breaker or fuse on channel 1B to 6B opening.
+Activate Alarm Form-C Contact: Check this box to have the bus A alarm output trigger for any fuse on channel 1A to 10A opening, and have the bus B alarm output trigger for any fuse on channel 1B to 10B opening.

-Send E-mail: Check this box to cause an e-mail notification to be sent when a breaker or fuse opens on any of the output channels, stating which channel is affected.
+Send E-mail: Check this box to cause an e-mail notification to be sent when a fuse opens on any of the output channels, stating which channel is affected.
 Note that the e-mail settings must be fully configured on the E-mail Setup page for this to occur.

-Alarm Input #1 to #5: Configure the five Site Monitor inputs to enable the panel to monitor external contact closure events on door and window sensors, smoke alarms, etc.
+Alarm Input #1 to #5: Configure the five Site Monitor inputs to enable the panel to monitor external contact closure events on door and window sensors, smoke alarms, etc.;